fortuity/subdomain-authentication/README.markdown

 This application is provided without additional documentation or support.

+## Implementation and Architectural Issues

+I've tried to follow current Rails best practices (to the extent I'm aware of them).
+If you see errors in approach or have suggestions for improvements, I'd like to hear from you so that I can make corrections.

+### Namespacing

+This application doesn't use namespacing.
+It is "flat."
+All controllers are in the controllers directory; there are no subdirectories.
+The same is true of views; each set of views is in its own subdirectory; there are no hierarchies of views nested in additional subdirectories.

+One could implement this application with namespacing by moving admin controllers to an _app/controllers/admin_ directory and moving admin view subdirectories to an _app/views/admin_ directory.
+Controllers and views for the main domain or subdomains could also be moved to subdirectories.
+This offers the benefit of organizing the code  but introduces complexity.
+For an example application, I've decided namespacing is unnecessarily complex.

+If you implement a namespaced version of this application, please let me know and I'll provide a link so others can see how it is done.

 ## Contributing

 If you make improvements to this application, please share with others.